How Can Early Intervention Through Onsite Physio Reduce Workplace Injuries?

 Early Intervention Is Key

 It isn’t just the cost of absenteeism, lost productivity and insurance premiums that can affect your business.
 The most recent statistics from Safe Work Australia show that workplace injuries cost $61.8 billion annually.
-Additionally, once a worker has been off for three months, the likelihood of them return to work reduces to just 50%.
+Additionally, once a worker has been off for three months, the likelihood of them returning to work reduces to just 50%.
 Therefore, the prevention and management of injuries is key!

 The purpose of putting an early intervention system in place is to minimise the number of injuries, reduce claims, lower claim costs, reduce lost time injuries and ultimately improve employee health.
 But, how effective are early intervention programs at actually achieving these goals?

 In a study undertaken by two separate Australian poultry plants, claims data was assessed over a period of four years.
 After exactly two years, Plant 1 rolled out an Early Intervention Program, while Plant 2 maintained its standard approach.
-What they found was that after the implementation of early intervention program Plant 1 saw a 24% reduction in lost time claims.
+What they found was that after the implementation of early intervention program, Plant 1 saw a 24% reduction in lost time claims.
 Of the claims that were lodged, there was a significant reduction in costs per claim, and the lost time went from eight days to five days.

 How does an onsite physio help with early intervention?

-Early intervention, through an onsite physio program, allows employees to gain access to treatment at the earliest onset of an injury.
+Early intervention through an onsite physio program, allows employees to gain access to treatment at the earliest onset of an injury.
 The treatment of niggles, aches and pains within 1-7 days is known to significantly reduce the severity of an injury and reduce the likelihood of the issue escalating into a larger problem.
 In many workplace environments, when a worker is injured, they reported to the first aid officer who files a report and often recommends a visit to the doctor.
 When the injury is medically based this is the best course of action but when the injury is musculoskeletal in nature, a physiotherapist is best placed to assess the injury.
 Having an onsite physio available in your workplace ensures that injuries can be accessed and treated immediately.
 In turn this reduces the risk of long-term sick leave, chronic and degenerative injuries, and most importantly keeps your workforce fit and healthy.

 Poorly managed injuries with extended time off doesn’t just impact the injured employee, it also creates a ripple effect throughout the workplace.
 Effective treatment keeps your employees on the job, active, and helps improve the health and safety culture within the work environment.
 All of that to say, your workers are going to be happier.